-Mineral reserves for gold and base metals continue to be depleted.
-As resources in some areas are also becoming depleted, future mineral deposits will have to come from areas difficult to access, either in remote or politically sensitive areas, deeper in the ground or at higher altitudes.
-Along with the improvement in the financing environment for juniors, this should improve demand for specialized services in the future as stability is returning to the industry.
+As resources in some areas are becoming depleted, future mineral deposits will have to come from areas difficult to access, either in remote or politically challenging areas, deeper in the ground or at higher altitudes, and it takes 10 to 15 years to bring a mine into production.
+This should improve demand for specialized services in the future as stability returns to the industry.